 Memphis Restaurants- Where to eat in Memphis!

 My absolute favorite Memphis Restaurant was Central BBQ.
 It is just so iconic.
-I got the Brisket sandwich which comes with a slaw on it and oh my goodness, it was packed with flavor.
-I was thinking that Central BBQ deserved top scores and then I tried the BBQ ribs!
+I got the Brisket sandwich which comes with a slaw on it.
+Oh my goodness, it was packed with flavor.
+I was already thinking that Central BBQ deserved top scores and then I tried the BBQ ribs!
 I just planned to take one bite of my husband’s rib but it was good, that I kept it and ate the whole thing myself.
 Best ribs I have ever had.
 Hands down.

 Runner up was The Lookout At The Pyramid.
 Just amazing views with fabulous, fancy food and fun sportsman options like Elk Chops in a Red Wine Demi-Glace Sauce with Smoked Gouda Grits.
 My Jumbo Seared Scallops were so delicious!